kevinfabrega/kevinfabrega/README.md

+Physics Graduate, UAB.

-Currently studying physics at UAB.
+Currently studying the Master's Modelling for Science and Engineering at UAB

 *Skills:*
-- Basic level python
+- Medium level python
-- Learning python
+- Basic level Machine Learning

 Willing to start any project and to learn about any programming language.